kohlrabi-schnitzel-schnell-und-einfach

 Step 1 of 12:

-Bring a pot of water to a boil and salt it.
+Bring a pot of water to the boil and add salt.

 Step 2 of 12: